aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/local/08-deployment.md

 we have the following pointers to take note of:

 - By default, each MLflow experiment run is given a unique ID.
-- When artifacts are saved through MLflow, the artifacts are located within directories named after the unique IDs of the runs.
+- When artifacts are saved through MLFlow, the artifacts are located within directories named after the unique IDs of the runs.
 - There are two ways to download the artifacts:
     - In the directory that MLFlow has been spun up, artifacts are